broadinstitute/cdsr_biomarker/README.md

     compares biomarkers for multiple response profiles e.g drug and genetic or multiple drugs.

-There are wrapper functions in cdsr\_biomarker to automaticaly genenarate these reports.
-Here is an example:
+There are wrapper functions in cdsrbiomarker to automaticaly genenarate these reports.
+Here is an example using Achilles data for EGFR and PRISM data for a few EGFR inhibitors:

-1. Make a cell line by perturbation response matrix Y. Here I am using Achilles data for EGFR and PRISM data for a few EGFR inhibitors.
+1. Make a cell line by perturbation response matrix Y.

 <!-- end list -->